KoBeWi/Sapphire/README.md

   def initialize(x,y,z,tiles,sequence,time,args)
-  tiles - not Tls, but simple array (see: Particle) sequence - array of numbers, corresponding for frames in animation time - frame length of each frame args - :scalex, :scaley, :color
+  tiles - not Tls, but simple array (see: Particle) time - frame length of each frame args - :scalex, :scaley, :color
+    :sequence - array of numbers, corresponding for frames in spriteset.
+Used for custom animation order :repeat - number of times to repeat sequence

 14.Trace
 Single image, which fades out particular time